CT Scan (Computerized Tomography)

 Preparation for an MRI is fairly minor, however, be sure to notify the technologist if you are pregnant, breast feeding or are diabetic.
 Also remove all metal, including hairpins, hearing aids, jewelry, snaps and zippers as MRIs are highly magnetic and these objects can become a danger to anyone in the room.
 Please tell the technologist if you have an aneurysm, a pacemaker, prosthesis or any metal objects in your body.

 Mammograms are x-rays that can find cancers and benign tumors that are too small to be found during a breast self-exam.
-In mid 2009 Olympic Medical Center will be the only facility on the North Olympic Peninsula offering state-of-the-art digital mammography.
-This technology will be offered in a warm, inviting setting that emphasizes patient service, privacy and comfort.
+Olympic Medical Center offers state-of-the-art digital mammography.
+This service is provided in a warm, inviting setting that emphasizes patient safety, privacy and comfort.

 Digital mammography is the most recent advancement in mammography and provides significantly more detailed images of the breast, and can also provide scans for many women who previously could not get satisfactory results from traditional mammography technologies.